-Headed by an Inspector General of Police (IGP), and with a strength of 67,000 officers, Nepal’s Nepal Police is part of the Ministry of Home Affairs.
+Headed by an Inspector General of Police (IGP), and with a strength of 67,000 officers, Nepal’s Police Force is part of the Ministry of Home Affairs.

 Nepal is divided into five geographical policing regions in addition to the Metropolitan Police, with each region being responsible for maintaining law and order within its territory.

 Some of the specialized departments, which make up the Nepal Police include:

 - Crime Investigation;

 - Human Resources;